fouwels/pushman-sharp/readme.md

 ## Usage

 Using the shim client.
-Doesn't do much vs calling directly apart from provide friendly method names and shims into awaitable task<t>s
+Doesn't do much vs calling directly apart from provide friendly method names and shims into awaitable task<t>s.

 ```csharp